aws-samples/aws-eda-slurm-cluster/docs/deploy-parallel-cluster.md

 | Config Stack Output                     | Description
 |-----------------------------------------|------------------
-| Command01SubmitterMountHeadNode         | Mounts the Slurm cluster's shared file system, adds it to /etc/fstab.
+| Command01_MountHeadNodeNfs              | Mounts the Slurm cluster's shared file system at /opt/slurm/{{ClusterName}}.
+This provides access to the configuration script used in the next step.
-| Command02CreateUsersGroupsJsonConfigure | Create /opt/slurm/{{ClusterName}}/config/users_groups.json and create a cron job to refresh it hourly.
+| Command02_CreateUsersGroupsJsonConfigure | Create /opt/slurm/{{ClusterName}}/config/users_groups.json and create a cron job to refresh it hourly.
+Update /etc/fstab with the mount in the previous step.

 Before deleting the cluster you can undo the configuration by running the commands in the following outputs.

 | Config Stack Output                       | Description
 |-------------------------------------------|------------------
-| command10CreateUsersGroupsJsonDeconfigure | Removes the crontab that refreshes users_groups.json.
+| command10_CreateUsersGroupsJsonDeconfigure | Removes the crontab that refreshes users_groups.json.

 Now the cluster is ready to be used by sshing into the head node or a login node, if you configured one.